VVEIRD/StreamDeckCore/README.md

 # StreamDeckCore
 A java implementation for the Elgato Stream Deck (Called ESD from now on).
+Windows Linux and Mac OS X should be supported, albeit only Windows was tested.

-I found myself wanting to use a custom app to connect to the ESD using java.
-Most implementations i found are using javascript.
-So I used the information form those project to create an java api myself.
 This is in a very early development state, so it is bound to change a lot.

 ## Basic functionality
 StreamDeckCore provides the following features as of now: